renedarioherrera/renedarioherrera.github.io/index.md

 layout: home
 ---

 This is the personal web site for Rene Dario Herrera.
-Rene is a public health anthropologist, biostatistician, and fitness professional.
+Rene is a public health anthropologist, biostatistician, epidemiologist, and fitness professional.

 ![Image for Rene Dario Herrera from 2015](images/rene-herrera.png)